nlebeck/game-video-manager/README.md

 be the path to the folder where your recording software puts recordings, `USER_NAME` should be your first name or nickname (no spaces), and `ONEDRIVE_VIDEO_DIR` should be the path to the shared OneDrive folder on your local filesystem.
-Make sure `STORAGE_LIMIT_MB` is set to the number we agreed on.
+Make sure `STORAGE_LIMIT_MB` is set to the right storage limit.
 You can change `DELETE_LOCAL_VIDEOS` from "no" to "yes" if you want the script to delete videos from your local folder after it uploads them to cloud storage.